 Erika Mihálycsa is a lecturer in 20th-century and contemporary British literature at Babeș-Bolyai University Cluj, Romania.
 She has published mainly on the language poetics of James Joyce and Samuel Beckett and in the field of translation studies.
 Mihálycsa is the recipient of multiple research grants to the Zurich Joyce Foundation.
 A regular contributor to several Hungarian literary magazines, she has translated works by Flann O'Brien, Beckett, Julian Barnes, Anne Carson, william carlos williams, William H. Gass, Patrick MacCabe and others into Hungarian.
 To date, Mihálycsa’s translations of contemporary Hungarian prose and poetry into English have appeared in World Literature Today, B O D Y Magazine, and The Missing Slate.

 Alessandro Segalini is a communication designer who specializes in typography.
 He studied and practiced graphic design and calligraphy in Milan, Helsinki, Philadelphia and Rome.
-He teaches typography at the Izmir University of Economics and is the house typographer of Contra Mundum Press.
+He teaches typography at Texas State University and is the house typographer of Contra Mundum Press.
 In the summer of 2010, he co-founded ISType (Istanbul Type Seminars), a lecture and workshop series devoted to encouraging typographic literacy in Turkey.
 Segalini designed the typeface Hemingway, which was inspired by the novel The Old Man and the Sea.
 Segalini’s Hemingway typeface was selected for the UK Creative Review Type Annual 2011 within the “Display Text” category.